-You can see data like what is shown above right in Google My Business, under “Insights”.
+You can see data like what is shown above right in Google Business Profile, under “Insights”.

 How to Use Google Posts

-- Once you log into Google My Business, you can go to the Posts option on the left.
+- Once you log into Google Business Profile, you can go to the Posts option on the left.

 - Upload a photo (highly recommended).